-I’ve added 87 pins to this tribe since I joined and those pins have has 202 reshares.
+I’ve added 87 pins to this community since I joined and those pins have has 202 reshares.
 Those reshares garnered 161 repins on Pinterest.

-I aim to get 2 x the reshares as pins so you can see this tribe is a good one for me.
+I aim to get 2 x the reshares as pins so you can see this community is a good one for me.

-The next step would be to look at what pins have been reshared to see if a certain niche or type of pin is more popular on this tribe.
+The next step would be to look at what pins have been reshared to see if a certain niche or type of pin is more popular on this community.

-It’s a good idea to check your tribe analytics every few months just to make sure the tribes are still working for you.
-Don’t be afraid to leave tribes and join new ones if needed.
+It’s a good idea to check your analytics every few months just to make sure the communities are still working for you.
+Don’t be afraid to leave communities and join new ones if needed.